ChuiShui233/ChuiShui233/README.md

 *  I'm also working on some fun PyQt projects to develop helpful little tools!
 *  🔜 (More exciting projects coming soon! )

-###  🌱 My Challenges:

-Balancing learning, challenges, and fun!

-*  I dedicate 2-3 hours daily to coding, balancing it with my schoolwork! (◦˙▽˙◦)
-*  I'm aiming to read one book every two weeks to keep my mind sharp!
-*  I'm trying to minimize my social media usage and focus on personal growth!
-*  I'm embracing a minimalist lifestyle, avoiding distractions, and striving for the best version of myself! ✨

 **Languages and Tools I'm using:**

 <p align="left">